Combatchuck/UnifiAccessScripts/README.md

-API Listed in automations has the highest permissions and should be protected Requires 10.0.0.0/8 access
+API Listed in automations should be protected
+Requires 10.0.0.0/8 access

 ## To Generate a new API Token (Requires Admin Permissions)